 Marketing Campaigns: case studies of a marketing campaign and the desired outcomes and objectives sought.

-3. Reviews (editorial reviewed) (3-5 pages): We welcome submissions of website, software, or technology reviews.
+Technology/Apps/Software (editorial reviewed) (3-5 pages): We welcome submissions of web site, software, or technology reviews.
 We invite authors to submit descriptions of particular tools or resources that help them in their marketing efforts.
 Reviews should be focused on library marketing, graphic design, public relations, social media promotion, and outreach.
 Reviews should also be written in a formal, academic tone.

 • Manuscript style and bibliographic references should conform to the conventions specified in the Publication Manual of the American Psychological Association (APA), 6th Edition.